9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 However, this approach can be cumbersome and error-prone, especially when you need to format longer strings with multiple variables.

 Fortunately, Python 3.6 introduced a new and easier way to format strings: f-strings.
-F-strings allow you to embed expressions inside string literals using curly braces `{}`.
+F-strings allow you to embed ==expressions== inside string literals using curly braces `{}`.
 For example:

 ```python
 name = "Alice"